-The visualization tools enable you to build security policies for your workloads by following this workflow:
+The visualization tools enable you to build security policies for your workloads by following this work-flow:

-- 1. Group discovery: When you pair workloads, the VEN introspects those Workloads and determines their open ports, running services, and traffic flows.
-See the VEN Installation and Upgrade Guide for information about installing (also called pairing) VENs on workloads. - 2.
+- 1. Group discovery: When you pair workloads, the VEN introspects those Workloads and determines their open ports, running services, and traffic flows. - 2.
 Prepare group for rules: Prepare a group for rules by applying labels to each workload in the group so you can write policies for them. - 3.
 Rule writing: After you have prepared the group for rule writing, you can begin to write rules for the workloads in the group.
-This requires writing rules to allow communication between workloads across groups, between workloads in the same group, or between workloads and other entities outside the group (for example, the Internet or an IP List).
+This requires writing rules to allow communication between workloads across groups, between workloads in the same group, or between workloads and other entities outside the group (for example, the Internet or an IP list).
 The Map also proposes suitable rules for you to use or modify if you do not want to manually create rules from scratch.
-See "IP Lists" and "Rule Writing" in the Security Policy Guide for more information.

-- 4. Rule Testing: The Map allows you to test and evaluate your rules against existing traffic flows without enforcing the rules.
+See in the Security Policy Guide for more information. - 4.
+Rule Testing: The Map allows you to test and evaluate your rules against existing traffic flows without enforcing the rules.
 You can test Rules to ensure that legitimate traffic flows required by an application are permitted and malicious traffic is blocked.
 Exporting traffic summaries or using blocked traffic lets you know which traffic connections would be dropped if the rules were enforced. - 5.
 Policy Enforcement: When you are ready to implement the rules for a group, you can put the group into the enforced state.
-Leveraging the Illumio Coreallowlist policy model, any traffic flows that are not explicitly allowed by a rule are dropped.
+Leveraging the Illumio Core allowlist policy model, any traffic flows that are not explicitly allowed by a rule are dropped.
 If a legitimate application flow is broken or an intrusion occurs, you can configure notifications to alert you.